Vocabulary vs Grammar: An experience that changed my teaching philosophy

 I believed that a student needs to understand how grammar works in order to be able to learn the Serbian language.
 Even the books for teaching Serbian that were available didn’t prove me wrong: they were all centered around grammar and gave little material with lots of rules in it.

 And I focused on grammar to the extent that, once, I even explained all the seven cases in a single lesson to a beginner-level student!
-I mean, he asked for it – but still I would never do that today.
+I mean, he asked for it – but still, I would never do that today.

 In this video I wanted to tell you about one crucial experience that opened my eyes, offered a different point of view and helped me change my teaching philosophy.
+It was an encounter with a student who never had a vocabulary vs grammar dilemma: because he never learned Serbian grammar at all!
+His results were shocking to me.

 /Transcript of the video/